 - WP Fastest Cache: Install this plugin to drastically reduce your site’s loading speeds on desktop and mobile devices.
 It also supports every content delivery network (CDN) and is very easy to configure as compared to other caching plugins and delivers equal or even better performance than other free caching plugins.

-- All in One WP Security: Ensuring rock-solid security for your new WordPress blog is crucial and this plugin secures your website using multiple methods.
-Read more about its features in my WordPress security guide.
+- Wordfence: Ensuring rock-solid security for your new WordPress blog is crucial and this plugin secures your website using multiple methods.

-Read this post on the recommended plugins for every WordPress blog.
+Read this post on the 60+ best plugins for WordPress.

 7. Complete Your Profile to Let Others Know About You